tencentyun/intlcloud-documents/product_new/计算产品中心/云服务器/故障处理/实例相关/无法登录云服务器问题处理思路_intl_en.md

 Tencent Cloud provides [Port Verification](https://console.cloud.tencent.com/vpc/helper) to help you determine possible causes of login failures.
 More than 70% of login issues can be checked and located by this tool.

 #### Self-Diagnosis Tool
-Problems that can be diagnosed include high bandwidth usage rate, zero public network bandwidth, high server workload, improper security group rules, DDoS attack blocking, security isolation, and account in arrears.
+Problems that can be diagnosed include high bandwidth usage rate, zero public network bandwidth, high server workload, improper security group rules, DDoS attack blocking, security isolation, and overdue account.

 #### Port Verification Tool
 This tool can diagnose security group- and port-related problems.
 If there is a security group configuration issue, you can use **Open All Ports** function of the tool to open all commonly used interfaces of the security group.